rsyslog/rsyslog/source/proposals/lookup_tables.rst

    Defines the name of lookup table for further reference inside the configuration.
 Names must be unique.
-Note that it is possible, though not advisible, to have different names for the same file.
+Note that it is possible, though not advisable, to have different names for the same file.
 -  **file** (mandatory)

    Specifies the full path for the lookup table file.
 This file must be